Estimated reading time: 6 minutes

 4. Targeted Job Assignment

-Consider what job you assign each volunteer, particularly when managing an influx of new volunteers.
+Consider which job you assign to each volunteer, especially during an influx of new volunteers.

 Filling a hole with a warm body is not always the best way to get the job done – the way you want.

-For example, you may not want to put someone uncomfortable around children in the kid’s church for the first time when you know you will be busier than usual.
+For example, you may not want to put someone who is uncomfortable around children in the kids’ church for the first time when you know you will be busier than usual.

 Be thoughtful in your placement and try to match volunteers with jobs that complement their interests and skills.